-There has been a lot of research done on the benefits of meditation or some form of contemplative practice, and all the research seems to indicate that there are untold benefits from it.
+There has been a lot of research done on the benefits of meditation or some form of contemplative practice, and all the research seems to indicate that there is evidence of change in brain function.

 I meditate daily.
 It helps me relieve any accumulated stress, puts me in contact with my core self, and allows my energy practice to develop.

-In my opinion meditation definitely helps you to assimilate the effects of any energy work.
-Often we feel great for a period of time following some energy work, but circumstances change, and then, before we know it, we are back to a more contracted state of being.
-However, meditation helps you maintain optimal health, as many researchers have shown.
+In my opinion meditation definitely helps you to maintain the effects of any energy or coaching work.
+Often we feel great for a period of time, but circumstances change, and then, before we know it, we are back to a more contracted state of being.
+However, I believe meditation helps you maintain optimal health.

 There are many forms of meditation.
 Most use a mantra, a visualisation, music, becoming aware of your breath, or body scanning.
 Each approach moves the focus away from your thoughts, and allows another quieter voice, the voice of your core self, to emerge.
 Research shows that different forms of meditation affect the brain in different ways.

 So one way of viewing meditation is to consider it as ‘sitting with your core essence’.
 Your core self is the source of all your wisdom, loves you totally unconditionally, and knows best what you really need.
 Your core self knows you better than anyone else, and can ‘advise’ you better than anyone else.
 So, it is important to give time to allow that relationship to develop.
 Only your core self knows what you will best offer to the world, not necessarily what you think you have to offer, or what your think your dreams are, but, in a way, what you were born to do.

 The more time you spend with your core self, the better the relationship will be, and the more easily you will move through life.
 You will become guided with greater surety, and experience more joy as a result.